Share This Guide, Choose Your Platform!

 Under your contractor Self Assessment, HMRC will base the future POA on the previous year’s tax bill.
 These come in two equal payments that add up to your previous year’s SA tax bill.

 As part of your income tax return, you may need to pay Capital Gains Tax if you have made any gains.
 You may also need to pay Class 4 National Insurance (NI) if you are self-employed.
-Notably, the payments on account (Self Assessment) are calculated on the previous year’s Income Tax bill only.
-Please note that the POA does not include any amount you owe for Capital Gains Tax or Class 4 NI.
+Basically, the payments on account (Self Assessment) are calculated on the previous year’s Income Tax bill only.
+What’s more the POA does not include any amount you owe for Capital Gains Tax or Class 4 NI.

 Therefore, the amounts that are payable on account in the future are against the following year’s tax bill.
 The SA first payment on account is due on 31 January.
 Following on, the second is due by 31 July after the end of the current tax year.